alexmonteil/galactic-directory/README.md

 ## User directory application created with React Redux and Tachyons.

-## APIs used: JSONplaceholder and Robohash# galactic-directory
+## APIs used: JSONplaceholder and Robohash